Church Association for the Inner Mission in Denmark: In fiction

 The Inner Mission plays heavily into the plot of Carl Theodor Dreyer's 1955 drama film Ordet, which features a plotline in which a man is forbidden from marrying the woman he loves unless his family converts to the Inner Mission.

-It is also referenced in Herrens Veje/Ride the Storm, a Danish TV show centered on a family of priests.
+It is also referenced in Herrens Veje/Ride Upon the Storm, a Danish TV series on a family of priests.